How to create accessible Excel files

 Add alt text to tables

-The following steps provide instruction for adding alt text to tables:
+The following steps provide instructions for adding alt text to tables:

 2. Select Table > Alternative Text